-The parathyroid glands manage the calcium levels in the body.
-There are four parathyroid glands, two on top of each lobe of the thyroid gland.
-They are located at the base of the neck.
+The parathyroid glands control the calcium level in the body.
+There are 4 parathyroid glands, 2 on top of each lobe of the thyroid gland, which is located at the base of the neck.

-Symptoms of parathyroid cancer are mainly caused by high levels of calcium in the blood (hypercalcemia), and may affectdifferent parts of the body.
+Symptoms of parathyroid cancer are mainly caused by a high level of calcium in the blood ( hypercalcemia ), and may affect different parts of the body.
 They include:

 - Bone pain

 - Nausea and vomiting

 Your doctor will perform a physical exam and ask about your medical history.

 About half of the time, feeling the neck with the hands ( palpation ) can reveal a cancerous parathyroid tumor.